The Wild Mind – Part XII

 Natural Law is observed as an extension of the operation of the Divine, and the Divine is observed as being essentially creative (what with God being the Creator and all).
 In nature, the Creator, or “Creation,” if one prefers, brings forth new forms, as observed by the astute Mr. Darwin.
 While some old forms die off, an increasing number of new ones emerge, resulting in an explosion of diversity in… life: there are many more different forms of life today than there were millions of years ago.
 When we align ourselves and our social systems of organisation with this perpetual, dynamic, and cooperative self-renewal into ever greater novelty, diversity, and complexity, we have the best experience of the material world that is, so far, conceivable.
 Nothing in the physical universe is at odds with itself—really nothing.
 I mean, one can imagine, say, that nasty black holes are “destroying” suns and planets and naughty big cats are eating poor old zebras, and consider all this volatility and dynamism “conflict,” but that says more about one’s state of mind than anything else.

-By the 18th century, the idea of some kind of universal, cosmic cooperation was becoming more and more clear to a few foresighted people, who had been inspired by the Rosicrucian manifestos and, earlier, the Corpus Hermeticum.3 If man were to advance to higher civilisation, it was obvious to all such people that the arbitrary power of ecclesiastical authorities and political structures would eventually have to give way to a more dynamic, more open form of social organisation, one based on individual merit and in accordance with Natural Law: “as above, so below.”
-What was needed was a way to gather and discuss these matters privately (secretly) in such a way as to circumvent the authorities without outright challenging them.
+If man were to advance to higher civilisation, it was obvious to all such people that the arbitrary power of ecclesiastical authorities and political structures would eventually have to give way to a more dynamic, more open form of social organisation, one based on individual merit and in accordance with Natural Law: “as above, so below.”
+What they needed was to find a way to gather and discuss these matters privately (secretly) in a way that circumvents the authorities without directly challenging them.

 So, piece by piece, speculative freemasonry emerged.